Leon-MRR/MNIST-NN-from-scratch/README.md

 - Evaluates model performance on the MNIST test dataset.

 ## Dataset
-The project uses the MNIST dataset, which consists of 60,000 training images and 10,000 test images of handwritten digits (0-9).
-Each image is a 28x28 grayscale pixel array.
+The project uses the MNIST dataset, which consists of 42,000 training images and 28,000 test images of handwritten digits (0-9).
+Each image is a 28x28 grayscale pixel array
 ## Installation
 ### Prerequisites
 Ensure you have Python installed along with the required libraries: